HassanAmirii/backend-notes/note/Edintng-INTERNET.md

 - **router:**
   delivers packets from your computer to the internet.

-- **http:** (Hyper text transmission protocol), it's a protocol that is responsible for communication between a website and a server although without security.

-- **https:** (Hyper text transmission protocol secure), it's a protocol that is responsible for communication between a website and a server, It provides security basically encrypted from hackers, also verifies the identity of the receiver using ssl/tls certificate
+- **HTTP (Hypertext Transfer Protocol):** It's a foundational protocol responsible for communication between a web browser (client) and a web server, enabling the exchange of web pages and other web content.
+However, HTTP itself does not provide any security, meaning data transmitted over it is unencrypted and vulnerable.

-fiber optics cable
-fastest data transmission device are
+- **HTTPS (Hypertext Transfer Protocol Secure):** This is the secure version of HTTP.
+It uses SSL/TLS (Secure Sockets Layer/Transport Layer Security) to encrypt the communication between a web browser and a server.
+This encryption protects data packets from being intercepted or read by unauthorized parties ("hackers").
+Additionally, HTTPS uses SSL/TLS certificates to verify the identity of the server (the website you are connecting to), ensuring the authenticity and trustworthiness of the connection. fiber optics cable fastest data transmission device are

 router table
 the algorithm that decides the most efficient path btw interconnected routers a router should transfer packets to